-Robert Kronstrand is currently associate professor in forensic toxicology at Linköping University and working at the National Board of Forensic Medicine in Sweden.
+Robert Kronstrand is currently the Chief Toxicologist at the National Board of Forensic Medicine in Sweden.
 He received his BSc degree in analytical chemistry in 1989, and his PhD in human toxicology in 2001, both from the University of Linköping, Sweden.
-In 1990, he joined the National Board of Forensic Medicine, Department of Forensic Toxicology located in Linköping, Sweden.
-Dr Kronstrand has 26 years of experience in the fields of postmortem toxicology, DUID, DFSA and drug testing in various matrices.
+He also holds a part time position as professor in forensic toxicology at Linköping university.
+Dr Kronstrand has 33 years of experience in the fields of postmortem toxicology, DUID, DFSA and drug testing in various matrices.
 His research has covered a wide range of topics over the years, including opiate toxicity, analytical toxicology and the incorporation of drugs into hair.
-Of his 60 plus papers more than 20 are about hair analysis on various contexts.
-Kronstrand is a member of several international organizations in the field of forensic toxicology.
-He serves on the International Association of Forensic Toxicologists’ (TIAFT) board and is also president of the Nordic Association of Forensic Toxicologists (NAFT).
+Of his more than 100 papers many focus on hair analysis on various contexts.

 Administration Board (in alphabetical order)

 Mário Barroso (Portugal)